f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

   :align: center
   :scale: 80%

-Breaking down memory to get per vCPU numbers will help when dealing with current vCMP guest configurations where memory is allocated based on the number of vCPU’s assigned to the guest.
+Breaking down memory to get per vCPU numbers will help when dealing with current vCMP guest configurations where memory is allocated based on the number of vCPUs assigned to the guest.
 Because VELOS has a different architecture than VIPRION there is a formula for calculating how much memory a vCPU will receive.
-The chart below shows the default RAM per vCPU allocation with 1vCPU tenant.
+The chart below shows the default RAM per vCPU allocation with a 1 vCPU tenant.

 .. image:: images/velos_performance_and_sizing/image17.png
   :align: center